Hybrid vehicle: India

+North America

-In the US, General Electric made a locomotive with sodium–nickel chloride (Na-NiCl_{2}) battery storage.
-They expect ≥10% fuel economy.
+In the US, General Electric made a locomotive with sodium–nickel chloride (Na\sNiCl2) battery storage.
+They expect a greater than 10% improvement in the fuel economy.

 Variant diesel electric locomotive include the Green Goat (GG) and Green Kid (GK) switching/yard engines built by Canada's Railpower Technologies, with lead acid (Pba) batteries and 1000 to 2000 hp electric motors, and a new clean-burning ≈160 hp diesel generator.
 No fuel is wasted for idling: ≈60–85% of the time for these types of locomotives.
 It is unclear if regenerative braking is used; but in principle, it is easily utilized.